maalikhassan/app/README.md

 ## Usage

 1. Open the **[Live Demo link](https://app-oblg.onrender.com/)**.
+2. **Install as an app** (optional): On mobile, tap "Add to Home Screen" or on desktop, look for the install icon in the address bar.
-2. Share the URL with a friend (or open it in a second tab).
+3. Share the URL with a friend (or open it in a second tab).
-3. Upload a PDF file.
+4. Upload a PDF file.
-4. All connected users will see the same PDF instantly!
+5. All connected users will see the same PDF instantly!
-5. Use the chat panel to discuss while you read.
+6. Use the chat panel to discuss while you read.

+### 📲 PWA Installation

+This app works as a **Progressive Web App (PWA)**, which means you can install it on your device:

+- **On Mobile (iOS/Android)**:
+  - Open the app in Safari (iOS) or Chrome (Android)
+  - Tap the share button and select "Add to Home Screen"
+  - The app will open fullscreen without the browser's URL bar!

+- **On Desktop**:
+  - Look for the install icon (⊕) in your browser's address bar
+  - Click it to install the app on your computer
+  - Launch it like any other app!

 ## How It Works